Frank Jay Haynes: Work with Yellowstone National Park

 In 1877, F. Jay made the acquaintance of Philetus Norris, then superintendent of Yellowstone National Park.
 At the time, Norris encouraged F. Jay to visit the park with him and photograph its wonders.
 Because of his railroad work, F. Jay was unable to make the trip until 1881.
-By 1881, Northern Pacific Railroad tracks had reached Glendive, Montana.
-Even before visiting the park, F. Jay's knack for business prompted him in early 1881 to apply to the Secretary of the Interior for the position of Official Photographer of Yellowstone National Park.
+By 1881, Northern Pacific Railway tracks had reached Glendive, Montana.
+Even before visiting the park, F. Jay's knack for business prompted him in early 1881 to apply to the Secretary of the Interior for the position of official photographer of Yellowstone National Park.
 The Secretary was unable to confer that position, but did, with Norris's backing, grant F. Jay a lease for a small photographic studio within the park along that was not made official until 1884.
-In September, 1881, traveling overland from Glendive, and with explicit support from Charles Fee, F. Jay made his first visit to Yellowstone National Park.
+In September 1881, traveling overland from Glendive, and with explicit support from Charles Fee, F. Jay made his first visit to Yellowstone National Park.
 In close to two months in the park, he was able to visit all the major attractions and take over 200 photographs.
 F. Jay returned to Yellowstone every year after that first visit until his death in 1921.